JiaheXu/MATH/README.md

 # MATH
-This repo contains math material used in ML Optimization and Control theory
+This repo contains math material used in ML, Numerical methods, Optimization and Control theory

+dependencies for jupyter notebook:
+- matplotlib
+- numpy
+- scipy
+- ipywidgets
+- sympy